impr36/SOC_Simulator/readme.txt

 installation
 for python in cmd - go to that folder where python exe file is downloaded then in CMD > python-3.14.5-amd64.exe  add path to it

-Wheel Files installation - type > pip install "Wheel Files\*.whl" or
+Wheel Files installation - type > pip install "Wheels\*.whl"
+or
 > for %f in ("Wheel Files\*.whl") do pip install "%f"
 > pip install --no-index --find-links="Wheel Files" -r requirements.txt